Saudi Arabia blames winds for deadly crane collapse, opens investigation

 Mecca's governor, Prince Khaled al-Faisal, has ordered an investigation into the incident, Al Arabiya said.

-Much of the city center is undergoing construction work and many high cranes crowd the skyline.
+Much of the city centre is undergoing construction work and many high cranes crowd the skyline.
 The Grand Mosque itself is undergoing an expansion and renovation.

 The disaster was the latest in a series of deadly mishaps to hit the haj, one of the world's largest religious gatherings, after hundreds of pilgrims died in a stampede in 2006.